Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-2- However, there is no authentic evidence that doing that has a special merit during the month Rajab.
+- However, there is no authentic evidence that wearing silver rings gets one closer to Allah during the month Rajab.

 In his response to the question, Sheikh Muhammad Saleh Al-Munajjid, the prominent Saudi Islamic lecturer and author, stated,